 1. Jujutsu Kaisen “Lost in Paradise” by Ali feat.
 Aklo

 The genre-bending sound of “Lost in Paradise” marries jazz, hip-hop, and pop into one alternative blend of funk, groove, and overall awesomeness.
 As you watch the cast of Jujutsu Kaisen bust a move in their casual streetwear, you can’t help but dance along as the song builds up to a “woo-hoo ooh woo woohoo.”
-By the time Yuji jumps into his b-boy stance at the end, you’re forced to come down from the groovy two-minute dance trip the song just took you on.
+When Yuji jumps into his b-boy stance at the end, you must come down from the groovy two-minute dance trip the song just took you on.